Profy8712/django-comments-spa/README.md

 A **production‑style Single Page Application (SPA)** for managing **hierarchical comments**, built with a strong focus on **backend architecture**, **security**, **scalability**, and **real‑world deployment practices**.

-This project demonstrates a **Middle+/Senior‑level Django backend solution** combined with a modern SPA frontend and a realistic Docker‑based deployment on AWS EC2.
+This project demonstrates  Django backend solution** combined with a modern SPA frontend and a realistic Docker‑based deployment on AWS EC2.

 ---